gprakhar/scripts-biopython/README.md

 ============

-this folder contains scripts that use this modules to do various tasks
+this folder contains scripts that use Bio module to do various tasks